BethWProjects/BethWProjects/README.md

  * I'm currently focused on learning GraphQL<br />
  * As a former Quality Assurance Engineer, I love working on web applications and am excited to build new applications!<br />
  * I love being outdoors, skiing or walking my dog Jimmy. <br />
- * Fun fact: I love animals, particularly dogs and horses!<br />
+ * Random fact: I love fruit, but not in a pie!<br />

 <hr />